cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 functionalities which in its own way integrates some of the strategic and operational workload onto one Data warehouse.
 It is available on Intellicloud, which is a cloud offering of Teradata.
-Intelliflex can "independently scale nodes" enabling us to use nodes as required to manage the processing power and also "store data on multiple layers of solid state drives" with virtual storage as per our data requirements [@hid-sp18-418-Teradata-Intelliflex-features].
+Intelliflex can *independently scale nodes* enabling us to use nodes as required to manage the processing power and also

+> ``store data on multiple layers of solid state drives''

+with virtual storage as per our data requirements [@hid-sp18-418-Teradata-Intelliflex-features].

 Theano